 Creating a predictable bedtime routine will help your baby feel more secure and may make it easier for them to adjust to their new sleeping environment.
 A routine could include activities such as a warm bath, a calming bedtime story, or gentle lullabies.

-Maintaining this routine for both bedtime and naps will reinforce your baby’s association between the activities and sleep.
+Maintaining a routine like this for both bedtime and naps reinforcing your baby’s association between the activities and sleep and helps with the transition.
+Babies thrive on routine and structure.

-It’s important to ensure that your baby is emotionally ready for the change in sleeping environment.
+It’s important to make sure baby is emotionally ready for the change in sleeping environment.
 Be patient and pay attention to your baby’s emotional cues.

-When you notice that they’re becoming more comfortable in their crib during the daytime, it may be time to transition them to sleep at night.
+When you notice that they’re becoming more comfortable in their crib during the daytime, then you can start to transition them to sleep in there at night time too.

 Tips for Easing the Transition Process

-• Use familiar scents: Your baby may feel more secure if the crib has a familiar scent.
-One method is to place a worn piece of your clothing (that still retains your scent) in the crib, but make sure it is safe and does not pose a suffocation risk.
+- Use familiar scents: Your baby may feel more secure if the crib has a familiar scent.
+One thing I did was tuck the shirt I wore tightly over their mattress so they could smell me.
+But make sure it is safe and does not pose a suffocation risk.

-• Add a sleep aid: A sleep aid, such as a pacifier or a soft toy, can help provide comfort and reassurance for your baby while they adjust to their new sleeping environment.
+- Add a sleep aid: A sleep aid, such as a pacifier or a soft toy, helps provide comfort and reassurance for your baby while they adjust to their new sleeping environment.

 Remember to be patient, as every baby is different and may adjust at their own pace.